cloudflare/cloudflare-docs/content/workers/testing/vitest/test-apis.md

 # Test APIs

-The Workers Vitest pool provides runtime helpers for writing tests in the `cloudflare:test` module.
-This module can only be imported from within test files run by the Workers Vitest pool.
+The Workers Vitest integration provides runtime helpers for writing tests in the `cloudflare:test` module.
+This module can only be imported from within test files run by the Workers Vitest integration.

 ## `cloudflare:test` module definition